nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/indexing-and-query/elasticsearch-hints-cheat-sheet.md

 ### Configuration

-- Drop any string field on your content view
+- Drop any string field as a predicate of your PageProvider
 - Use the following values for the ES hints configuration:
     - Index: `all_field`
     - Analyzer: `fulltext`